 Quotes on Inequality

 We offer you a collection of quotes on Inequalities.
-Before discovering these quotes, it is important to know what is meant by inequalities?
+Before discovering these quotes, it is important to know what is Meant by inequalities?

 Once the definition is established, these quotes will enlighten you, for your personal culture, your papers, or both, on what it is possible to think about inequalities.